 How to Clean Fridge Water Dispenser

-We are the happy owners of an old refrigerator.
-I bought this Kenmore side by side over 10 years ago and it has worked like a charm.
-I have thought about purchasing a new one but why fix something that isn’t broke.
-So if we are keeping this baby then let’s keep it clean and in good working order.
+We are the happy owners of a Sears old refrigerator.
+I bought this Sears Kenmore side by side over 10 years ago and it has worked like a charm.
+I have thought about purchasing a new one but why fix something that isn't broke.
+So if we are keeping this baby then let's keep it clean and in good working order.

 Here is a photo of the state my water and ice dispenser is right now.
 There is mold which actually is behind the clean cup and calcium here and there.
 Boy, do I need a clean fridge water dispenser!
 So let's jump right in and start cleaning this water and ice dispenser